cdapio/hydrator-plugins/hive-plugins/README.rst

     **metastoreURI:** The URI of Hive metastore in the following format: thrift://<hostname>:<port>.
     Example: thrift://somehost.net:9083

     **tableName:** The name of the hive table.
+This table must exist.

     **Optional Fields**

     **databaseName:** The name of the database.
 Defaults to 'default'.

-    **filter:** Hive expression filter for scan.
+    **partitions:** Hive expression filter for scan.
 This filter must reference only partition columns.
     Values from other columns will cause the pipeline to fail.

     **schema:** Optional schema to use while reading from Hive table.
 If no schema is provided then the schema of the